 Once you have attached your picture and returned the form, your permit will be validated.
 If you have provided false information (eg. claimed to be an existing member) then your permit will be void and you will not receive a refund.

 A note on the permit packs – each contains a laminate badge, a permit card, an addressed envelope, and a membership form.
-You place your photo on the permit card, place the card into the laminate badge, and return the form in the addressed envelope.
+You place your photo on the permit card, place the card into the laminate badge, and return the form by post.

 There are several reasons for returning your form: